 replace cutpoints = 30 in 2

-You can now run xtile with the cut() option, which tells it to use cutpoints instead of quantiles and the name of the variable that contains the cutpoints.
+Having defined your cutpoints, you can now run xtile with the cut() option, which tells it to use cutpoints instead of quantiles and gives the name of the variable that contains the cutpoints.

 xtile decade = age, cut(cutpoints)list age decade in 1/5